debianchef/101/uncle_debian_notes_on_basic_solidity.md

 In case we need to use functionalities of another contract without inheriting its properties , we can use `Composition`.

 How It Works
 1. Instance Creation: A contract creates an instance of another contract.
+We can create an instance of a contract in another contract by importing and declaring it and giving it a new name .
 2. Function Calls: The contract interacts with the instance by calling its functions.
+Functions can be called using the name of the instantiated contract with the function we want to use .

+If the contract name is BaseContract and we want to use composition , we will do as follows ;

 ```solidity
 pragma solidity ^0.8.0;